natalieagus/50033-2022/_unity/2_unity_for_babies_3.md

 # Destroy GameObject

-One final thing to do is to ensure that the `ConsummableMushroomSimple` Prefab is **Destroyed** once it **goes out of view.** It is very simple to do this as there's a callback dedicated for it: `OnBecameInvisible`.
+One final thing to do is to ensure that the `ConsumableMushroomSimple` Prefab is **Destroyed** once it **goes out of view.** It is very simple to do this as there's a callback dedicated for it: `OnBecameInvisible`.

 > From Unity's documentation: `OnBecameInvisible` is called when the **renderer** is no longer visible by any camera.
 This message is sent to all scripts attached to the renderer.
 [OnBecameVisible](https://docs.unity3d.com/ScriptReference/MonoBehaviour.OnBecameVisible.html)  and  [OnBecameInvisible](https://docs.unity3d.com/ScriptReference/MonoBehaviour.OnBecameInvisible.html)  is useful to avoid computations that are only necessary when the object is visible.

-Open the script controlling `ConsummableMushroomSimple` and add the following method, and we're done!
+Open the script controlling `ConsumableMushroomSimple` and add the following method, and we're done!
 The mushroom disappears once it's no longer visible by the camera.
 This callback obviously only works on gameObjects that have `Renderer` attached to it.

 ```java
 void  OnBecameInvisible(){